The Mississippi Teaching and Certification Resource

 How to Become a Teacher in Mississippi

-There are four class levels of licenses in Mississippi.
+There are four class levels of Mississippi educator licenses.
 Class A is the bachelor’s level license.
 Class AA is the master’s level certification, and Class AAA is the specialist degree level.
-Finally, those with a doctorate degree may earn a Class AAAA license.
+Finally, those with a doctoral degree may earn a Class AAAA license.
 Candidates who already hold a degree but did not complete teacher preparation may be eligible for alternative teacher certification in Mississippi.

 - I want to be a teacher in Mississippi, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Mississippi’s Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 - I want to explore substitute teaching: Learn about Substitute Teacher Opportunities

 - I am already certified and want to teach in another state: Learn about Teacher Certification Reciprocity

 Growth in Teaching Jobs in MS through 20262

 One of the most important steps towards earning teaching certification in Mississippi is completing a state-approved teacher preparation program.
 If in Mississippi, the program completed must be approved by the Mississippi Board of Education.
 If located out-of-state, the program must be approved for the preparation and licensing of teachers by that state’s Board of Education.
 To compare key metrics for state-approved teacher preparation programs in Mississippi, you can use the sortable table on our Mississippi schools page.